Skip to main content

 average all-in cost in Indianapolis for a single tooth (post + abutment + crown).

-of jawbone volume can be lost in the first year after extraction without grafting.
+of jawbone volume can be lost in the years after extraction without socket-preservation grafting.

 Who Needs This Procedure